Documentation Index

 How the CLI can help

-If your CLI version includes runlayer terraform export, you can generate a tfvars file with stable names for users, groups, and roles.
-Example:
+The CLI includes uvx runlayer terraform export to generate a tfvars file with stable names for users, groups, and roles.

 Example output: